 Web scraping is a widely known term these days; not just because so much data exists around us, but more because there’s already so much being done with that data.
-Let’s try to analyze the differences between opting for a software that comes with DIY components over picking a hosted data acquisition solution on a vendor’s stack.
+Let’s try to analyze the differences between opting for software that comes with DIY components over picking a hosted data acquisition or hosted crawl solution on a vendor’s stack.
 Web crawler helps in extracting data from the web at scale.

-Scraping requirements can broadly be categorized into one-time and ongoing.
+We can broadly categorize scraping requirements into onetime and ongoing.
 These two needs further fork into large-scale vs. small-scale.

-For the reasons of visualization, let’s assume large-scale involves 100 websites ore more whereas small scale involves 5 or less.
+For the reasons of visualization, let’s assume large-scale involves 100 websites or more, whereas small scale involves 5 or less.

 Up-time – A vendor dedicated to crawling has clusters running on several machines 24 by 7.
 This is needed to ensure that their platform is continuously feeding data to all its customers.
 A failure might occur with a scraping tool when it has not servers available to perform the crawls.

-Scalability – Most of these vendors design their platform to scale with as many customers and sources as possible.
-As long as such design decisions are incorporated, scale is not an issue and any kind of requirements can be dealt with.
-Most of the tools get bogged down when scale increases.
-We have had clients who tried running a scraping tool for a complete day to extract data from a huge site and their laptops died.
+Most of these vendors design their platform to scale with as many customers and sources as possible.
+As long as such design decisions are incorporated, the scale is not an issue and any kind of requirements can be dealt with.
+Most of the tools get bogged down when the scale increases.
+We have had clients who tried running a scraping tool for a complete day to extract data from a huge site, and their laptops died.
 Web crawler can be used to extract data at scale.

-Irrespective of one-time or recurring requirements, large-scale crawls always require monitoring and support, whereas recurring requirements call for continuous monitoring, be it small-scale or large-scale.
-You can take a shot at using a scraping tool if cost of interacting with a vendor for eliciting your small requirements are higher than you trying out a scraping tool.
-The essence is, if crawl is not your forte, then its best to be with a vendor because crawling is a painful workflow in itself.
-For more details on how Data as a Service helps, read on here.
+Irrespective of onetime or recurring requirements, large-scale crawls always require monitoring and support, whereas recurring requirements call for continuous monitoring, be it small-scale or large-scale.
+You can take a shot at using a scraping tool if the cost of interacting with a vendor for eliciting your small requirements are higher than you trying out a scraping tool.
+The essence is, if the crawl is not your forte, then it’s best to be with a vendor because crawling is a painful workflow in itself.
+Read Site Crawling Services to learn more about how Data as a Service helps.